Cook Out (restaurant)

-Cook Out is a privately owned American fast-food restaurant chain operating in North Carolina, South Carolina, Alabama, Georgia, Kentucky, Maryland, Tennessee, Virginia, West Virginia, and Mississippi.
-Founded in Greensboro, North Carolina in 1989, the chain has since expanded and now has restaurants in over 100 cities.
-The chain itself has grown in size with many locations now spread throughout the Southeastern US.
+Cook Out is a privately owned American fast-food restaurant chain operating in North Carolina, South Carolina, Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, Tennessee, Virginia, and West Virginia.
+Founded in Greensboro, North Carolina, in 1989, the chain has since expanded and now has restaurants in over 100 cities.
+The chain itself has grown in size with many locations now spread primarily throughout the Southeastern United States.

 The standard format of the restaurant features two drive-thru lanes and a walk-up window, but no indoor seating.
 Some newer locations have an indoor dining room and counter service similar to a traditional fast-food restaurant, but most still only have drive-thru and walk-up service.
 The restaurant specializes in hamburgers, milkshakes, and North Carolina-style pork barbecue.

 History

 Morris Reaves founded Cook Out in 1989.
-He is currently the owner of the company, with his son, Jeremy Reaves, serving as the CEO.
+He is the owner of the company, and his son, Jeremy Reaves, is the CEO.

-The first Cook Out location opened in Greensboro, North Carolina in 1989.
-After opening the first location, over 50 more locations opened in North Carolina before expanding out of the state.
-As of Nov 2022, 326 locations are operating in ten states.
+The first Cook Out location opened in Greensboro, North Carolina, in 1989.
+Over 50 more locations opened in North Carolina before expanding out of the state.
+As of November 2022, 326 locations are operating in ten states.